ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/hemoglobin/index.rst

     Because anemia thresholds depend on pregnancy status, hemoglobin distributions were modeled separately for pregnant and non-pregnant females.
 The pregnancy model was identical to the non-pregnancy model except that the mean and variance were adjusted by the adjustment factor.
 The prevalence of anemia in pregnant women and non-pregnant women were then weighted by the pregnancy rate and combined to estimate population anemia prevalence.
 See the table below for the exact adjustment factors used.

-      The pregnancy rate was represented as :math:`(ASFR + SB) * 46/52`, where :math:`ASFR` is the location- and age-specific fertility rate and :math:`SB` is the location-specific stillbirth rate.
+	The pregnancy rate was represented as :math:`(ASFR + SB) \times 46/52`, where :math:`ASFR` is the location- and age-specific fertility rate, :math:`SB` is the location-specific stillbirth rate, and :math:`46/52` represents 40 weeks of preganancy and 6 weeks of post-pregnancy lactation out of 52 weeks in one year.

 .. list-table:: Hemoglobin Distribution Pregnancy Adjustment Factors
    :widths: 15 15